AlexandreHey/IMA203/README.md

-## IMA204 - Medical and biological imaging / Knowledge representation - Labs
+## IMA203 - Variational and Bayesian methods and discrete optimization - Labs

-This repository is dedicated to the labs of the course IMA204 - Medical and biological imaging / Knowledge representation from Télécom Paris (2023-2024).
+This repository is dedicated to the labs of the course IMA203 - Variational and Bayesian methods and discrete optimization from Télécom Paris (2023-2024).